Quantum sensing with tunable superconducting qubits: optimization and speed-up: Introduction

 \section{Introduction}

 Quantum sensing is the procedure of measuring an unknown quantity of an observable using a quantum object as a probe.
 Quantum objects \textemdash\ those in which quantum-mechanical effects can manifest and be observed \textemdash\ are known to be highly sensitive to even tiny changes in the environment to which they are inevitably coupled.
 These changes can be so small that it is extremely challenging, or even impossible, to detect them by employing classical measurements.
 Consequently, the fact that the probe/sensor is quantum endows it with extreme sensitivity.
 Back-action imposes a random change of a system state during the measurement.
-The probability of an outcome depends not only on the initial state of the system, but also on the strength of the measurement~\cite{Back-action_general}.
-In the case of a quantum sensor, the back-action is quantum-limited, and measurement schemes where it can be evaded have been demonstrated, e.g. in Ref~[\onlinecite{Back-action_evading}].
+The probability of an outcome depends on the initial state of the system and on the strength of the measurement~\cite{Back-action_general}.
+In the case of a quantum sensor, the back-action is quantum-limited, and measurement schemes where it can be evaded have been demonstrated, e.g. in Ref~\cite{Back-action_evading}.
 Quantum sensors are highly engineered systems used to measure phenomena ranging from gravitational force, to magnetic and electric fields, to propagating photons.
 In the following, we will give a short overview of the different quantum systems that have been employed for sensing to date.

 Thermal vapours of alkali atoms closed in a cell, pumped, and interrogated by near-resonant light are used to measure magnetic fields~\cite{Budker_OpticalMagnetometry}.
 This method is also known as nonlinear magneto-optical rotation magnetometry.
 Magnetometers of this type do not have intrinsic $1/f$-noise due to the absence of nearly degenerate energy states and do not require cryogenic cooling for operation; they offer millimetre spatial resolution and sensitivity exceeding ${\rm fT}/\sqrt{\rm Hz}\ $ \cite{Kominis_subfemtotelsa}.
 Their accuracy is shot-noise limited and scales as~\cite{Budker_magnetometry_review,Allred_SERF_magnetometry} $\delta B\sim1/\sqrt{NT_{2}t}$, where $N$ is the number of atoms, $T_{2}$ is the transverse relaxation (dephasing) time, and $t$ is the time of the signal acquisition.
 Spin-exchange relaxation free (SERF) operation can be achieved by increasing the gas density and improves the sensitivity of atomic magnetometers~\cite{Allred_SERF_magnetometry}.
 Another type of magnetic field sensor utilises ensembles of nuclear spins~\cite{Waters_magnetometer_NMR}.
 Although they are not as sensitive as atomic vapour sensors, they find applications in a variety of areas from archaeology to MRI systems~\cite{Degen_sensor_review} due to their simplicity and robustness.